Learning, Translated: 5 Steps to Kindle Language Learning

 Sitting on a beach or in a coffee shop in some far-flung place.

-Of course, the actual experience of trying to read books in a foreign language is not usually so beautiful.
+The actual experience of trying to read books in a foreign language is not usually so beautiful.

 Thanks to modern tech such as the overlord of e-book readers, the Amazon Kindle, such tribulations are no longer necessary.